Volunteers are the heart and soul of the work we do

 Support Group Facilitators

-In order to become a support group facilitator, one must first complete our 20-hour Grief Facilitator Training, a comprehensive training that prepares adults to lead grief support groups and includes a training manual and curriculum manual.
-20 continuing education hours (CEUs) are awarded upon completion.
+In order to become a support group facilitator, one must first complete our 20-hour Grief Facilitator Training, a comprehensive training that prepares adults to lead grief support groups and includes a training curriculum and suggested activities.
+20 continuing education hours (CEUs) are optional through this training, as well.

-We offer seasonal family days/day camps for grieving children, teens and their families.
-Themes include Dia de los Muertos and Tinsel & Tears.
-These are extremely rewarding experiences where volunteers work with families on a series of crafts designed to help them remember those who have died.
-Volunteers must complete an orientation session prior to the camp.
+We offer self-care Saturday events and seasonal family days/day camps for grieving children, teens and their families.
+These are extremely rewarding experiences where volunteers work with families on a series of crafts designed to help them remember those who have died and to care for their grieving hearts.
+Email Sandy for more information, or register through our listings on Volunteer Match (below).

 “Amazing!
 My heart is so full!
 I cannot wait to be able to start doing these groups!”